alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 {% include posts/2016/11/29/includes10_downloading_animated_svgs.html %}

 Thanks for reading!
 Remember to +1 this blog or leave a comment below if you have any questions.
 And remember that all of the icon animations in this blog post (and more) are available in `AnimatedVectorDrawable` format on [GitHub][adp-delightful-details].
-Feel free to steal them for your own application if you want! :)
+Feel free to steal them for your own application if you want!

 ### Reporting bugs & feedback

 If you notice a glitch in one of the animated demos on this page, please report them [here][alexjlockwood.github.io-new-bug].
-I only began learning Javascript a few weeks ago so I wouldn't be surprised if I made a mistake somewhere along the line.
-I want this blog post to be perfect, so I'd really appreciate it! :)
+All of the animations work fine for me using the latest version of Chrome.
+That said, I only began learning JavaScript a few weeks ago so I wouldn't be surprised if I made a mistake somewhere along the line.
+Anyway, I want this blog post to be perfect, so I'd really appreciate the bug report! :)

 ### Special thanks